Code-Institute-Submissions/MS4_Social_Network/README.md

 ##  First Time Visitor Goals

-* As a First Time Visitor, I want to easily understand the main purpose of the site
+* As a First Time Visitor, I want to easily navigate through the website be able to easily access all of its features.
-    - The name of the website is called "GameWork".
-Indicitaing that this is website is a social media page.
-    - The background image for the whole page is of a workspace with a headline reading: "Keep an eye on what you should do".
-This is to signal visitors that the purpose of this site is to centralise and observe ones tasks.
+    - The website has a navigation bar at the top that is based on icons to represent each section (Feed, Profile, Donation, Sign-out).
+    - If you hover over each icon there is also text to clarify what the section contains.
+By clicking on one of these you are redirected to the chosen page.
+* As a First Time Visitor, I want to be able to create an account easily.
+    - If you are a new user that hasn't logged in, the first page you will be directed into is a login or reigster page.
-* As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+* As a First Time Visitor, I want to be able to easily find posts and other users.
-    - At the top of the page there is a navigation bar, each link describes what the page contents of.
+    - There is a search bar in the top that has a placeholder that says: "search for gamers".
+By searching for usernames here you can find and follow the searched user.
-    - If the user feels lost, he/she can always press on the "Home" link in the navigation bar or the "NB" icon to be redirected the homepage.
+    - By clicking the "Feed" icon in the navbar or the GameWork icon you are directed to the post feed that shows all the posts of the people you follow.
-    - When there is content below the visible page there is a pulsating arrow pointing downwards to indicate there is more to show on this page.
-* As a First Time Visitor, I want to be able to visit the website on every device, so that I can look at the website on desktop, mobile and tablet.
+* As a First Time Visitor, I want to be able to post images and texts.
-    - The website is responsive on mobile, tablet and desktop.
-* As a First Time Visitor, I want to it to be easy to register as a new user.
-    - For first time users, or users who hasn't yet logged in, there is only three options in the top navigation bar; Home, Log in and Register.
-There is also a log in and reigster link in the center of the homepage.
-* As a First Time Visitor, I want to get a professional presentation of the site with no or very little bugs.
-    - I've done a lot of bug testing to make sure that the user is left with a site that is well-working.
-    - I went for a clean look that doesn't contain irrelevant information or annoying colors and images.
+    - In the feed section's top there is an input field that allows the user to create a text and inserting an image.
+By clicking the button bellow that says "post" the text and/or the image is posted.

 ## Returning Visitor Goals

+* Returning Visitor Goals
-* As a Returning Visitor, I want to be able to edit, delete and create notes.
+    * As a Returning Visitor, I want to be able to log in easily.
-    - Notes can easily be created via a page that is reachable from the top navigation bar, called "new note".
-Here users can set note "name", description, due date and if it's urgent.
-    - Each note can be edited or deleted by opening the note via the "notes" page.
+        - If you are a user that hasn't logged out your previous session and opens the website, you will go directly into the feed section.
+Bypassing the login or register page.
+    * As a Returning Visitor, I want to easily look trough my feed for posts.
+        - The feed section that contains all the posts has an infinity scroll that is based on the date and time the post was created.
+Meaning that all the newest posts are at the top.
-* As a Returning Visitor, I want to know if a note is urgent or not.
+    * As a Frequent Visitor, I want a the possibility to edit or delete my posts or comments.
-    - Each note has the possibility to enable an urgent mark to indicate that this particular note needs to be adressed very soon.
-The urgent mark will show next to note without having to open it.
+        - On each post or comment that yourself has created, there is an edit and a delete function at the top right corner.
+    * As a Frequent Visitor, I want a profile page that I can edit.
+        - Each user are assigned a profile which they can edit the profile image, date of birth, location and a small biography.
-* As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+    * As a returning user, I want to be able to log out when I am done.
-    - At the bottom of the homepage there is contact form which the user can use to get in contact with the creator of the page.
+        - In the navbar there is an icon that says "sign-out", located at the far right.
+By clicking this you are redirected to a new page to confirm the logout.

 ##  Frequent User Goals

+*  Frequent User Goals
-* As a Frequent Visitor, I want to make sure that an admin that can reach my notes and make changes if I for some reason cannot.
+    * As a Frequent Visitor, I want an admin that can sort out posts or profiles that needs to removed for whatever reason.
-    - There is a Admin login that holds all notes created.
-Here he or she can edit or remove every single note.
+        - Django has an Super user function that allows the creator to have full access to all posts and profiles.
+By using this the creator can delete or edit any posts or profiles.
+    * As a Frequent Visitor, I want to be able to see contact information for the websites creator.
+        - On the donations section there is contact information in the bottom of the page.
-* As a Frequent Visitor, I want a profile page that I can edit.
+    * As a Frequent Visitor, I want to be able to contribute to the growth of the website via donations.
-    - There is a profile page that in the future could hold an image as a profile picture.
+        - By visiting the donations section, you are presented with three options of donation amounts.
+By clicking on one you are redirected to a payment page that requires you card info to complete the payment.
-* As a Frequent Visitor, I want to find community links so that I can join and interact with others.
+    * As a Frequent Visitor, I want to be able to donate via a secure channel.
-    - The Facebook, Instagram and Twitter page can be found at the bottom of the homepage.
-The community links is not enabled since there is no community yet.
+        - All donation payments are handled via Stripe.
+A well known payment system.
+This system also encrypts your payment details.

 ## Here is some examples of bugs that I encounterd during testing:

-#### This is a selection of screenshots of bugs that are now fixed.

-* In this first picture the urgent text and icon was not aligned with the rest.
-This happened only on smaller screens.
-By making the form wider and setting the font-size to a smaller one, the aligment issue was fixed.

-* In this bug the buttons for the edit screen was misplaced.
-The issue here was similar to the previous bug.
-By making the font-size smaller and shorten the "edit note" to only "edit", the buttons aligned better.

-* In this last bug the arrows that point downwards to indicates more space below, was too far up and merging with the nearby buttons.
-This was also an issue that was only found in smaller screens.
-By adding a top margin in css the arrows was properly placed.
+* There was an issue with Stripe Payments.
+When sending up an POST request to the stripe servers I was left with an 402 error.
+The error was described as a "invalid card number".
+By reading the stripe docs I found that the real issue was that I didn't create a token for the card details.
+I solved this issue by collecting the card details from the user inputs and sending a new request to the stripe servers to create a token for the card details.
+After that I collected the response into a new variable for the card details, which I then used to make a new correct POST request for the payment.

+* Heruku live website programming error.
+Migrations was incorrect.
+When I pushed to heroku and open products on the live website i got an "ProgrammingError" I didn't know what to do so I googled around. tried to delete the migrations and migrate again, but it didn't work.
+So I took help from tutor assistant and got the help to look at Code Institutes Boutique Ado walktrough project on the deployment section.
+I remade the deployment to heroku and remade the migrations and after deployment it worked.

+* In live mode after pushing to heroku it didn't load any images.
+The problem was syntax error, the problem was solved by adding {{ MEDIA_URL }} to the hrefs.

 ---